-Computer vs. Tablet
+Computer vs. tablet

 |Cost||Prices for a computer (desktop or laptop) can vary widely, depending on its capabilities, storage, and other features Prices can range from $400 to $2000.||Tablets can also vary in price based on power and various features, but not as much as computers.
 Prices can be $150 to $500 in most cases, with a few models ranging up to $600 to $800.|

-|Portability||Desktop computers are not considered portable since they are not easy to move around.
-Laptop computers are considered portable, being more lightweight and easy to place in a backpack, but laptops with larger screens (17") can become bulky and more difficult to carry around, weighing up to seven or eight pounds.||Tablets are more portable than any computer.
+|Portability||Desktop computers are not portable.
+Laptop computers are portable, lightweight, and easy to place in a backpack, but laptops with larger screens (17") can become bulky and more difficult to carry around, weighing several pounds.||Tablets are more portable than any computer or laptop.
 They are very lightweight and can fit in a purse or small bag with relative ease.
 They are designed to be taken everywhere with you, thus the very definition of portable.|

-|Storage||Computer hard drives are already over one terabyte (TB) mark and continuing to increase in size.
-Even the most basic computer will often come with a 250 gigabyte (GB) hard drive today, which for many is more than enough storage.||Tablets come with built-in storage ranging from 8 GB to 128 GB.
-In some cases, an expansion slot may be available for adding an additional memory.|
+|Storage||Computer hard drives can be over one TB (terabyte).
+Even the most basic computer comes with a 250 GB (gigabyte) hard drive, which for many is more than enough storage for most users.||Tablets come with built-in storage ranging from 8 GB to 128 GB.
+In some cases, an expansion slot may be available for adding additional storage.|

-|Battery life||The battery life even for the most power efficient laptop is still not close to the battery life of a tablet.||A tablet has a much smaller screen and generally fewer components than a laptop computer, which makes for a longer battery life.|
+|Battery life||The battery life even for the most efficient laptop is still not close to the battery life of a tablet.||A tablet has a smaller screen and has fewer components than a laptop computer, which makes for a longer battery life.|

-|Operating System||Computers come with a more fully featured operating system due to having the computing power and memory requirements.
-Both desktop and laptop computers can run a fully featured version of an operating system with the option to choose your operating system on PCs.||Tablets come with a more slimmed down operating system due to having more limited computing power and memory.
-The Android OS and Apple iOS are adequate operating systems for tablet users, but not the fully featured operating system found in a computer.|
+|Operating System||Desktop and laptop computers come with more fully featured operating system due to having the computing power and memory requirements.
+These operating systems support more than any tablet operating system.||Tablets come with a more slimmed down operating system because of the limited computing power and memory.
+The Android OS and Apple iOS are adequate operating systems for tablet users, but not as complete as computer operating systems.|

-|Data Entry and User input||A computer uses a keyboard for data entry that most users are familiar with and comfortable using.
-In addition to a keyboard, the mouse is also available for easy scrolling and right-clicking.||Tablets use an on-screen touch keyboard that is smaller than a standard computer keyboard, takes time to learn, and users with bigger fingers may have a hard time typing.
+|Data entry and user input||A computer uses a keyboard for data entry that most users are familiar with and comfortable using.
+The mouse is also available for easy scrolling and right-clicking.||Tablets use an on-screen keyboard that is smaller than a standard computer keyboard, takes time to learn, and users with bigger fingers may have a hard time typing.
 Some tablets allow for an external keyboard, providing a more comfortable and familiar medium for typing.|

-|Upgrade||All computers offer some form of hardware upgrades including easy upgrades like adding more memory, disk storage, or even a new expansion card.||Some tablets do offer the ability to expand the storage capacity with an additional memory card, but that is pretty much it when it comes to upgrade options.|
+|Upgrade||All computers have some form of hardware upgrades including easy upgrades like adding more memory, disk storage, or even a new expansion card.||Some tablets do offer the ability to expand the storage capacity with an additional memory card, but that's pretty much it for upgrade options.|

-|Software||Most software programs are designed for the computer which gives the user an almost endless supply of options.
-Programs on the computer are also usually more feature rich than apps designed for tablets.||Although there are millions of apps available for a tablet it is nothing compared to the available programs, games, and utilities available for a computer.|
+|Software||Most application software is designed for the computer, so you have an almost endless supply of options.
+Programs on the computer are also usually more feature rich than apps designed for tablets.||Although there are millions of apps available for a tablet, it's still nothing compared to the available programs, games, and utilities available for a computer.|

-|Accessories||Computers have thousands of peripherals and accessories that can be connected to them.||Most tablets offer a limited amount of accessories that usually include input devices such as a keyboard and access to some printers.|
+|Accessories||Computers have thousands of peripherals and accessories that connect to them.||Most tablets offer a limited amount of accessories that usually include input devices such as a keyboard and access to some printers.|